 Hamilton Cast and Creative Team

-The cast for the London premiere of Hamilton is yet to be announced.
 The creative team includes direction by Thomas Kail, design by David Korins, lighting design by Howell Binkley, choreography by Andy Blankenbuehler, costume design by Paul Tazewell, sound design by Nevin Steinberg.

 Hamilton is produced by The Public Theater, Jeffrey Seller, Sander Jacobs, and Jill Furman.